HassanSajjad-302/HMake/README.md

 Sample Output: `BAECD`
 All except F, which lacks a name, dependencies, and buildExplicit.
-F only prints when `hbuild` runs in the configure directory.
+F only prints when `hbuild` runs in the configure dir.

 </details>

 ## Nodes

-Every file and directory-path is represented by `Node` class in HMake.
+Every file and dir-path is represented by `Node` class in HMake.
 This class ensures that a file once checked for timestamp is not checked again.
 This is a common feature in build-systems.